BenedictWilkins/world-of-bugs/docs/BugZoo.md

     This feature is in development

 === "Description"
     The player can no longer take any action.
-Similar to a [Freezing](#freezing) but only the player character is stuck.
+Similar to a [Freezing](#freezing) bug, however in this case only the player character is stuck.

 === "Implementation"
     Disable the player controller, each action becomes 'none'.